mileweb/docs-content-ecp/en/docs/portal/applications/configuring-applications.md

 ## Layer 4 Load Balancer

-To expose your application, we recommend you use ECP defined layer 4 load balancers as frontend for your application instances (i.e. Kubernetes pods), unless there are special requirements to expose the pods directly.
+To expose your application, we recommend you use ECP defined layer 4 load balancers (also referred to as LB4) as frontend for your application instances (i.e. Kubernetes pods), unless it is required to expose the pods directly.
 Each ECP layer 4 load balancer is assigned a public IP address.
 It captures incoming traffic hitting its IP address, makes load balancing decision based on specified algorithm, and then forwards the traffic to backend pods that sit behind the load balancer.
 For more about how to configure the ECP load balancer, click [here](</docs/portal/applications/using-advanced-ecp-features.md#using-layer-4-load-balancing>).

 ## Sample Demo Configuration